dzekelid/links/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/links/master/_listings/sendgrid/whitelabel-links-link-id-subuser-post.md
-- name: SendGrid Add Whitelabel Links  Valate
+- name: SendGrid Add Whitelabel Links Link  Subuser
   description: |-
-    **This endpoint allows you to validate a link whitelabel.**
+    **This endpoint allows you to associate a link whitelabel with a subuser account.**

+    Link whitelables can be associated with subusers from the parent account.
+This functionality allows subusers to send mail using their parent's linke whitelabels.
+To associate a link whitelabel, the parent account must first create a whitelabel and validate it.
+The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.

     Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.